Nagelsaker/mqtt_nmea_bridge/README.md

 # mqtt_nmea_bridge
-MQTT-NMEA-BRIDGE serves as a data link layer, translating and routing messages via MQTT while adhering to custom NMEA0183 message formats.
-The module aims to synchronize real-time vessel data and control commands for autonomous docking operations
+MQTT-NMEA-BRIDGE serves as a data link layer, translating and routing messages via MQTT.
+Previously custom NMEA0183 messages were used for this purpose, but to improve readability, the message strings have now been changed to a JSON format.
+The package name remains unchanged for now, even though it does not really fit anymore.
+The module aims to synchronize real-time vessel data and control commands for autonomous docking operations.

 ## Installation